simonmichael/hledger/doc/PULLREQUESTS.md

 Consider showing a draft of documentation first (more on this below).

-When you are not ready for the PR to be merged, please make it a Draft PR.
+If you are not ready for the PR to be merged, please make it a Draft PR.
-(Non-draft means "I think this is ready, you can merge any time".)
-Use a normal PR title, ie don't write "WIP:" or "Draft:" in the title.
+(But don't write "WIP:" or "Draft:" in the title, just use a normal title.)

 ## The commit(s)